 Research shows that the best influencers are people who are socially connected, persuasive, smart, and open to new ideas.
 They typically derive their power to influence from the following:

 - They are perceived as competent and have a communication style that demonstrates confidence.
 Indeed, when it comes to being able to persuade others, being perceived as competent may be more important than actual capability, studies show.

 - They are trusted.
 If an individual’s motives are questioned, they will not be able to influence others.

 - They are generous, liked, and well connected.
-Being likeable is key to being able to inspire others.
-Key factors in making someone likeable include frequent exp<osure, interaction, and cooperation.
+Being likable is key to being able to inspire others.
+Key factors in making someone likable include frequent exposure, interaction, and cooperation.
 Human beings are also hard wired for reciprocation, so a reservoir of goodwill is helpful.